Sar123-del/nasscom-vsd-soc-design-program/README.md

 So, the package keeps the chip safe and helps it connect to other parts of the board.
 ![Image](https://github.com/user-attachments/assets/f7f23daa-2a58-4890-831b-e77276aec0a4)

+Chip
+Inside the chip, signals from the outside world enter and exit through small points called pads.
+The area inside the pads is called the core, where all the important digital work happens.
+Together, the core and pads form the die, which is the main part of a semiconductor chip.

 **DAY-2  Good floorplan vs bad floorplan and introduction to library cells**